Understanding Overdrafts and Fees

 What are some tips to avoid overdrafts?

 Good account management is the best way to avoid unexpected overdrafts.
-Use My Synovus digital banking to keep track of your spending on the go.
+Know how your available balance is calculated and remember reoccurring payments you’ve set-up or checks you’ve previously written.
+Use My Synovus1 digital banking to keep track of your spending on the go.
 You can check your balance, set up low balance alerts, or easily transfer funds between your accounts.

 Linking another account like a savings account or a line of credit with Overdraft Protection could be a less expensive option to cover unexpected overdrafts.
-A single funds transfer will result in one funds transfer fee and may provide the overdraft coverage you need, as opposed to multiple overdraft fees per transaction.
+A single funds transfer may provide the overdraft coverage you need, as opposed to multiple overdraft fees per transaction.